- LSAT PREP

 What are you chances for admission to Florida Coastal School of Law?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Florida Coastal School of Law 1L section size is 8% larger than law schools in Florida and 16% larger than all Private law schools.
+Florida Coastal School of Law 1L section size is 1% smaller than law schools in Florida and 7% smaller than all PRIVATE law schools.